-- administer teams where all individuals are treated fairly and equitably and where everyone treats each other with dignity and respect - to provide a safe and enjoyable environment where everyone feels that they are achieving their individual goals - Continue to develop a sense of belonging to a community rather than a group of individual teams - continue to promote the sport through skills enhancement, player support and expansion of our junior base to promote sustainability - extend the freedom to everyone involved to enjoy their positions within the club and satisfy their love for the game - unify our teams through our passion for the game and desire to belong to a dynamic and innovative club
+- 1. administer teams where all individuals are treated fairly and equitably and where everyone treats each other with dignity and respect - 2. to provide a safe and enjoyable environment where everyone feels that they are achieving their individual goals - 3.
+Continue to develop a sense of belonging to our community - 4. continue to promote the sport through skills enhancement, player support and expansion of our junior base to promote sustainability - 5. extend the freedom to everyone involved to enjoy their positions within the club and satisfy their love for the game - 6. unify our teams through our passion for the game and desire to belong to a dynamic and innovative club

-PART A ADMINISTRATION OF OUR POLICIES, GUIDELINES & STANDARDS
+1 ADMINISTRATION OF OUR POLICIES, GUIDELINES AND STANDARDS & CLUB STRUCTURE